A Distant Laugh

 Resinflame had certainly been able to catch his prey, Pikedance thought, before almost bursting into hysterical laughter, the thought being so grotesque it almost overwhelmed her.
 It was supposed to be her special day.
 And it had turned into such a nightmare.

-Pikedance made herself quickly look up at Leafstar’s waving, marbled white and cinnamon fur, eyes avoiding her brother’s russet pelt.
+Pikedance made herself glance up to Leafstar’s waving, marbled white and cinnamon fur, avoiding her brother’s russet pelt.
 She could see other cats crowding around the camp, silently watching their leader and the young red warrior.
 Some of them had wide eyes and others were whispering.
 Pikedance knew that news spread fast among the cats of Stoneclan, but rarely in its true form.

 But she knew the full truth, firsthand.
 So did Cometfrost.